 The default username and password for a admin user in GigaVUE-FM GUI is admin and admin123A!!, respectively.
-You can change the default admin password from GUI.
+If GigaVUE-FM is deployed inside AWS or OpenStack, then the default password is the Instance ID.You can change the default admin password from GUI.
 The password can be a minimum of 8 characters and a maximum of 64 characters, and must comply with the character requirements specified above.